amarnathreddy0201/amarnathreddy0201/README.md

 	3) The purpose of the pooling layers is to reduce the dimensions of the hidden layer by combining the outputs of neuron clusters at the previous layer into a single neuron in the next layer

+The "2D" means our inputs are two dimensional (height and width), even though they have 3 colour channels, the convolutions are run on each channel invididually. filters - these are the number of "feature extractors" that will be moving over our images. kernel_size - the size of our filters, for example, a kernel_size of (3, 3) (or just 3) will mean each filter will have the size 3x3, meaning it will look at a space of 3x3 pixels each time.
+The smaller the kernel, the more fine-grained features it will extract. stride - the number of pixels a filter will move across as it covers the image.
+A stride of 1 means the filter moves across each pixel 1 by 1.
+A stride of 2 means it moves 2 pixels at a time. padding - this can be either 'same' or 'valid', 'same' adds zeros the to outside of the image so the resulting output of the convolutional layer is the same as the input, where as 'valid' (default) cuts off excess pixels where the filter doesn't fit (e.g. 224 pixels wide divided by a kernel size of 3 (224/3 = 74.6) means a single pixel will get cut off the end.